EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 Finally, end your letter with a courteous and respectful phrase and sign your name.
 Reiterate your interest in joining the company, thank the reader, and include a call for action.
 You can combine some of the well-known farewell phrases and their variations, such as:

-*I am very excited about the opportunity to join [the company] and hope you will be as happy to have me.*
+*I am very excited about the opportunity to join [COMPANY] and hope you will be as happy to have me.*

 *Should you have any questions, it would be my pleasure to answer them.*

 *Please let me know if you have any questions or require additional information.*

 *Thank you for your time and consideration.
 Thank you very much for your time.*

-*Looking forward to hearing from you.
-I look forward to hearing from you.*
+*Looking forward to hearing from you.*

 *I am looking forward to learning more about the job.*